Online Written Exam Date

 4) Ensure the device has completed any updates which could affect the device on the day

 Aim to complete the Exam Preparation Session as early as possible within the above timeframes.
 Thereby, allowing the NEBDN time to resolve any technical issues you might incur while the session remains available. i.e. do not leave the Preparation Session to the last minute, on the last day.
 If candidates are unable to complete this mandatory session within the timeframe, the NEBDN has stipulated that they will be deferred to the next written exam and a re-sit fee will be enforced.
-In the past, they have made allowances, from November 22 onwards, there will be no exceptions.

 Online Written Exam Information

 Please click on the link for instructions on how to download and install the exam software.
 Hardware Guidelines

 To check that you have a computer and software that can support the examination App, click on the link below, read and run through the guide Computer Health Check